Dayonggu/advanced-java-20130306/README.md

 * When `Box` consumes `A` (you can put an `A` in a `Box`), contravariance is safe:
   - lower-bounded wildcard: `Box<? super A>`
   - Java doesn't have lower-bounded type parameters :(

+Java arrays are covariant, which is a bad thing!